-In this article we have compiled some best practices on how to price the use of Wingfield in your club.
+In this article we have compiled best practices on how you can integrate Wingfield into your offer structures.

-The investment in Wingfield should not be driven by a profit maximizing idea, but rather by the will to modernize your own offering.
-With our pricing structure we do our best to make the technology accessible to even the smallest clubs.
-If budgets are tight, at least the refinancing of the investment must be ensured.
-You will therefore find corresponding approaches by other clubs here.
+With our pricing structure, we do our best to make our technology accessible to even the smallest clubs.
+If budgets are tight, at least a proportionate refinancing of the investment must be ensured.
+You can therefore find corresponding approaches from other clubs here.

 Levy on membership fees

 You want to refinance the investment with a clear amortisation plan?
 Then allocate the costs incurred to your membership fees.
 According to the motto "many supporters give small amounts".